Energy efficiency advice

 Home energy monitors

 Home energy monitors are available on loan for three weeks from all Bracknell Forest libraries.
-The monitor clips on the electricity supply cable by your meter and shows your electricity consumption, cost, or greenhouse gas emissions on a wireless portable display inside the house.
+The monitor clips on the electricity supply cable by your meter.
+It shows your electricity consumption, cost, or greenhouse gas emissions on a wireless portable display inside the house.
 This shows the changes when you switch appliances on or off and the effect of appliances left on standby.

 Energy efficiency grants and subsidies

-The council’s Warm & Well scheme helps vulnerable, older or disabled people to keep their homes warm and reduce their heating costs by adding insulation, undertaking boiler repairs or helping towards boiler replacements.
+The council’s Warm and Well scheme helps vulnerable, older or disabled people to keep their homes warm.
+It also helps to reduce heating costs by:

 Home energy efficiency report

-Measures we are taking to improve the energy efficiency of our residential accommodation are outlined in our HECA Report.
+The Home Energy Efficiency Report outlines measures we are taking to improve the energy efficiency of our residential accommodation.

-In 2010 the UK Government introduced a system of Feed-in Tariffs to encourage people to install technologies to generate renewable electricity.
-By December 2012, 440 Bracknell Forest households had installed solar photovoltaic (PV) panels on their roofs.
+In 2010 the UK government introduced a system of Feed-in Tariffs to encourage people to install technologies to generate renewable electricity.
+By March 2015, 641 Bracknell Forest households had installed solar photovoltaic (PV) panels on their roofs.

-The Renewable Heat Incentive is expected to be introduced in the summer of 2013 to encourage domestic customers to install renewable heat technologies.
+The Domestic Renewable Heat Incentive was introduced in April 2014 to encourage domestic customers to install renewable heat technologies.